|Meet The Band

 antique German Bass.

-|Tim is no stranger to bluegrass music.
-Tim grew up in Smyrna, TN, just outside of Nashville.
-There was always
+Tim "Pappy" Francis is no stranger to bluegrass music.
+He grew up in Smyrna, TN, just outside of Nashville.